Career Definition for a Periodontist Assistant

 A medical assistant handles support tasks in a doctor's office or sometimes a hospital.
 Medical assistants book appointments, record patients' health histories and vital signs, and administer immunizations.
 Some may specialize in administrative tasks, like coding, while others may specialize in clinical tasks, like phlebotomy.
 Medical assistants may also specialize in ophthalmology, optometry, or podiatry.

 A surgical technologist uses knowledge and skills gained through an accredited certificate or associate's degree program to assist in the preparation and carrying out of surgical procedures.
 Surgical technologists sterilize instruments, prep operating rooms and patients for procedures, and hand surgeons instruments or other items as needed during surgeries.
 Professional certification is available.
-Jobs for surgical technologists are expected to grow at a rate roughly equal to the overall average for all occupations, according to the BLS; employment growth of 15% is anticipated from 2014-2024.
-Surgical technologists earned median pay of $44,330 in 2015, per the BLS.
+Jobs for surgical technologists are expected to grow at a rate faster than average for all occupations, according to the BLS; employment growth of 12% is anticipated from 2016-2026.
+Surgical technologists earned median pay of $46,310 in 2017, per the BLS.